roweno-heijmans/roweno.academic-kickstart/content/home/selected_publications.md

 +++
-# Working Papers widget.
+# selected_publications widget.
 # This widget displays publications from `content/publication/` which have
 # `selected = true` in their `+++` front matter.
-widget = "recent_publications"
+widget = "selected_publications"
 active = false
 date = 2016-04-20T00:00:00

-title = "Working Papers"
-subtitle = ""
+title = "Selected Publications" subtitle = ""

 # Order that this section will appear in.